QuantEcon/lecture-source-py/source/rst/numpy.rst

     z.shape

-Here the shape tuple has only one element, which is the length of the array (tuples with one element end with a comma)
+Here the shape tuple has only one element, which is the length of the array (tuples with one element end with a comma).

 To give it dimension, we can change the ``shape`` attribute